go-mix/mix/README.md

 Game audio mixers offer playback timing accuracy +/- 2 milliseconds.
 But that's totally unacceptable for music, specifically sequence-based sample playback.

-The design pattern particular to Game design is that the timing of the audio is not know in advance- the timing that really matterns is that which is assembled in near-real-time in response to user interaction.
+The design pattern particular to Game design is that the timing of the audio is not know in advance- the timing that really matters is that which is assembled in near-real-time in response to user interaction.

 In the field of Music development, often the timing is known in advance, e.g. a **sequencer**, the composition of music by specifying exactly how, when and which audio files will be played relative to the beginning of playback.